jakejarrett/turbo-couscous/README.md

 ### Eventing

-Events **should** be handled via Backbone.Radio, to allows us to design a decoupled event system where our encapsulated components can communicate with the View layer, but are not directly dependent on the view layer being there.
+Events **should** be handled via Backbone.Radio, to allows us to design a decoupled event system where our encapsulated components can communicate with the View layer, but are not directly dependent on each other.

 ## The server
 We use express & webpack as the frontend server.

 ### Starting the server

-On your system's default terminal (cygwin isn't supported), run **npm start** and it will start a server with webpack dashboard.
+On your system's default terminal (cygwin isn't supported - see below), run **npm start** and it will start a server with webpack dashboard.

 Webpack dashboard is primarily used as it will show you an overview of the built files & dependencies (and **their** dependencies.) and how much percentage of our app those dependencies take up.

 #### Using cygwin

-Run **node server** and it will build webpack but without the dashboard
+Run **node server** and it will build webpack but without the dashboard.